-If it is any comfort, the reason is probably nothing personal.
+If it's any comfort, the reason is probably nothing personal.
 Nor is it likely to be the fault of your lawyer, who has little more control over the actions of the immigration authorities than you do (although an experienced lawyer can help you track the status of your application and make inquiries).

 Below we outline the most likely reasons that your case is taking a long time to resolve.

-The U.S. immigration authorities always seem to have more applications coming their way than they can possibly handle in a reasonable time.
+U.S. immigration authorities always seem to have more applications coming their way than they can possibly handle in a reasonable time.
 It's the regular subject of news stories and congressional inquiries.

-Also, in certain family visa cases, USCIS may take longer to make decisions on I-130 visa petitions where the beneficiaries' priority date will not be current for many years, such as in the case of the brother or sister of a U.S. citizen.
+Also, in certain family visa cases, USCIS can take longer to make decisions on I-130 petitions where the beneficiaries' priority date will not be current for many years, such as in the case of the brother or sister of a U.S. citizen.
 This does not hurt the person's case, because their place in line for a visa has already been established by their "priority date," which is the date that USCIS first received the form I-130 petition.

-To get a general idea of processing times at different USCIS Service Centers and offices, see the “USCIS Processing Time Information” page of the USCIS website.
-If you have already gotten a receipt number for your own petitioner application, you can check its status on the “My Case Status” page of the USCIS website.
+To get a general idea of processing times at different USCIS Service Centers and offices, see the Check Processing Times page of the USCIS website.
+If you have already gotten a receipt number for your own petition or application, you can check its status on the USCIS website.

-For example, if you are applying for a green card as the married child of a U.S. citizen, then you are in the third preference category of family-sponsored visas, and can expect to wait at least ten years before your priority date is current and a visa number is available to you.
+For example, if you are applying for a green card as the married child of a U.S. citizen, then you are in the third preference category of family-sponsored visas, and can expect to wait an average of at least ten years before your priority date is current and a visa number (and green card) is available to you.

-Have you moved since filing the application with USCIS?
-If so, you hopefully advised the agency using Form AR-11 or its online "USCIS Online Change of Address" service.
-(It's legally required of all immigrants.)
+Have you moved since filing an application with USCIS?
+If so, you hopefully advised the relevant agency or office.
+For USCIS, you'd do this using Form AR-11 or its online Change of Address service.
+(Advising USCIS of any changes of address is legally required of all immigrants.)

-But sending USCIS a general change of address doesn't always result in the agency advising the office that is actually handling your file.
-In most cases, you need to separately send letters with change of address notifications to every USCIS office that might be working on the case.
+But sending USCIS a general change of address doesn't always result in it advising the office that is actually handling your file.
+In many cases, people need to separately submit change of address notifications to every USCIS office that might be working on the case.

-When USCIS cannot approve an application based on the materials you sent it, the agency may send you what's called a Request for Evidence, or RFE.
+When USCIS cannot approve an application based on the materials sent in, it might send what's called a Request for Evidence, or RFE.
 Gathering the evidence requested (even if you think it irrelevant your case, which it often is) and returning it in a timely manner is crucial.